bringauto/virtual-vehicle/virtual_fleet/README.md

     - name of vehicle - has to be unique and same correspond with vehicle in database in IP an token
     - token - unique token, it has to be same with server, is unique for each car
     - route - name of the route in the map file
-    - cruise - it defines, if car should ride around, when it has nothing to do
     - stopWaitTime - it defines, how many seconds should car stay on the stop

 Example of json file: